 Every time, there are more robots than are manageable through an application on the mobile.
 What began as a characteristic of the high-end range has spread and there are already robots for less than 200 euros that can be controlled from the smartphone.

-The usual operation is as follows: an app is downloaded to the mobile, usually available for iOS and Android; and on the other hand, the best vacuum for vinyl plank floors i.e. robot is connected to the Wi-Fi at home (the most common will be that it has to be done on the 2.4 GHz network and not on the 5 one), by pressing a button or combination of buttons.
+The usual operation is as follows: an app is downloaded to the mobile, usually available for iOS and Android; and on the other hand, the best central vacuum system i.e. robot is connected to the Wi-Fi at home (the most common will be that it has to be done on the 2.4 GHz network and not on the 5 one), by pressing a button or combination of buttons.

 For those who do not have a Wi-Fi router, it is also possible that they can do so by sharing a mobile connection, although in this case, it may happen that the mobile that shares the connection may not be the same one from which the robot is operated.